HabanaAI/Model-References/PyTorch/generative_models/stable-diffusion-v-2-1/README.md

 * Modified configs/stable-diffusion/v2-inference-v.yaml and configs/stable-diffusion/v2-inference.yaml
 * Changed code around einsum operation in ldm/modules/attention.py
 * randn moved to cpu in scripts/txt2img.py and ldm/models/diffusion/ddim.py
-* Sampling is rewritten in an accelerator-friendly way
+* sampling is rewritten in an accelerator-friendly way

 ## Known Issues
 * Initial random noise generation has been moved to CPU.